akirataguchi115/mscthesis/README.md

 - what was done to answer rq (table data extraction form)
 - aim of scope and evidence levels (alves et al)
 - categorization of results
-- nex chapter presents outcomes
+- next chapter presents outcomes
 ### 3 Results 8 pages
 - information about chapter
 - how many licenses and why